Trick! The Musical

 Trick!
 The Musical is a musical with a book and lyrics by Jason Schafer and music by Arthur LaFrentz Bacon.
 It is based on the 1999 film by Jim Fall, which was also written by Schafer.
 The musical focuses on two young gay men in New York City, Gabriel, an aspiring musical writer, and Mark, a personal trainer and former go-go boy, who meet and attempt to hook up, only to have every attempt foiled across the city, through a combination of their wacky friends and acquaintances, enemies, and their own neuroses and sordid pasts.

 Directed by Paul Conroy and choreographed by Jonathan Bryant, the original production of Trick!
 The Musical premiered in Atlanta, Georgia, at the Out Front Theater Company in 2025.
-The show received positive reviews from critics, with a planned run until May 17, 2025.
+The show received positive reviews from critics and ran until May 17, 2025.

+In March 2026, an industry reading of the musical directed by Jeff Calhoun featured J. Harrison Ghee.

 Background

 After college at UCLA, Schafer moved to New York City and attended the Broadcast Musical Inc. writer's workshop, where he got the idea to write what would become the movie Trick.
 Having written several musicals during college, Schafer initially wrote Trick as a musical called Gay Boy.
 He showed the work to his friend, actor Anthony Rapp, who suggested that he write it as a movie, instead.
 An actor involved with the script reading contacted Jim Fall, who eventually directed the film.

 Independently produced, the film was picked up for North American distribution by Fine Line Features soon after being screened at the Sundance Film Festival in January 1999.
 The film starred Christian Campbell, John Paul Pitoc, Miss Coco Peru, and Tori Spelling, and went on to become a gay cult classic.